Skip to content

 Actual Exercise of Official Acts

-Article 402 CC requires that the person genuinely exercises acts proper to an authority or public official, arrogating to themselves their official character.
+Article 402 CP requires that the person genuinely exercises acts proper to an authority or public official, arrogating to themselves their official character.
 It is not enough to appear to hold the status or to dress as such: it is necessary to carry out actions corresponding to the usurped public function (carrying out an identification, making an arrest, issuing a decision, performing an administrative act).

 Claiming the Status (Art.
-402 bis CC)
+402 bis CP)

-Article 402 bis CC penalises less serious conduct: that of whoever, without being authorised, publicly claims the status of a professional protected by an academic or official qualification, or the status of authority or public official, making use of a uniform, dress, insignia or official badge, without going so far as to exercise acts proper to the office.
+Article 402 bis CP penalises less serious conduct: that of whoever, without being authorised, publicly claims the status of a professional protected by an academic or official qualification, or the status of authority or public official, making use of a uniform, dress, insignia or official badge, without going so far as to exercise acts proper to the office.
 The penalty provided is a fine.

-The essential difference from Article 402 CC is that under 402 bis the public claiming of the status suffices (for example, displaying a uniform or insignia), whereas the main offence requires the actual exercise of acts.
+The essential difference from Article 402 CP is that under 402 bis the public claiming of the status suffices (for example, displaying a uniform or insignia), whereas the main offence requires the actual exercise of acts.
 Distinguishing between the two is key to determining the applicable penalty.

 Distinction from Unauthorised Practice